kikuomax/cdk-python-library-layer/README.md

 ## Background

-I had a project that had a lot of Python Lambda functions that shared some codes among them.
+I had a project that had a lot of Python Lambda functions that shared some code among them.
-Not to duplicate the shared codes, I packaged them as a Python package and planned to reuse it as a Lambda layer.
+Not to duplicate the shared code, I packaged them as a Python package and planned to reuse it as a Lambda layer.
 Since the package was specific to the project, I did not want to publish the package to any package repository.

 First, I tried [`PythonLayerVersion`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda-python.PythonLayerVersion.html), but it did not work as I intended; more preceisely, I could not figure out how to achieve what I wanted to do with it.